Flashbang-Time/project-phoenix/README.md

 - 🔑 **No VNC password** yet (planned, maybe)
 - 💤 **No snapshot support** (not my problem)
 - 🔥 **Performance + heat:** x86 on ARM = TCG hell.
 Expect lag + hot phone. (so don't expect miracles)
+- 🎰 The boot order might be broken, keep on "C" just in case, i haven't tested it in a while :)

 ---